-A. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives:

-There is an issue that some employers have high injury rates and experience rating adjustments above the averages within their CU, and the reasons for this are unknown.
+A. Using data and information from the industry, we have ident set the following objectives: ified the primary trends within our industry and There is an issue that some employers have high injury rates and experience rating adjustments above the averages within their CU, and the reasons for this are unknown.
 Some companies have injury rates 140% above the average for their CU, and experience rating adjustments 80% or greater above the CU base.

-Conduct site visits with employers that have higher than average injury rates and experience rating adjustments to help them identify primary causes and nature of injuries, understand claims characteristics and management, and where applicable, access the Employer Safety Planning Toolkit, to demonstrate a business case for injury prevention and claims management.
+Reduce the experience rating adjustment between 10-20% per year for the targeted employers Conduct site visits with employers that have higher than average injury rates and experience rating adjustments to help them identify primary causes and nature of injuries, understand claims characteristics and management, and where applicable, access the Employer Safety Planning Toolkit , to demonstrate a business case for injury prevention and claims management.